honmanyau/markr/README.md

     - For documents that are not rejected, process data as described in the requirements.
 We will calculate a percentage score for each entry (a pair of student number and test ID) and store it along with the rest of the data in an entry.
 - `/results/:test-id/aggregate`
   - `GET`
-    - Aggregrates results for a given test ID and returns a JSON object that includes `mean`, `count`, `p25`, `p50` and `p75`.
+    - Aggregates results for a given test ID and returns a JSON object that includes `mean`, `count`, `p25`, `p50` and `p75`.
 Other than `count`, these need to be expressed in percentages.
 Example given: `{"mean":65.0,"stddev":0.0,"min":65.0,"max":65.0,"p25":65.0,"p50":65.0,"p75":65.0,"count":1}`.
-    - (Optional) If time allows, we will also implement standard deviation, minimum and maximum.
-These are not explicitly stated in the requirements, but would be nice to have (I also just realised maybe I was supposed to ask questions about this?).
+    - ~~(Optional) If time allows, we will also implement standard deviation, minimum and maximum.
+These are not explicitly stated in the requirements, but would be nice to have (I also just realised maybe I was supposed to ask questions about this?).~~ **Implemented**.
     - (Optional) If time allows, implementing some sort of caching mechanism here would be nice.

 ### Data Models